 Summer is sandal season.
 Whether you want some shoes to hike, skip, boat, or hang, we found a pair that is right for you.
 Here, we're testing the Enoki (left) and the Unaweep (right).

-For this review, we tested eleven sandals from six brands.
-To make this selection, we researched more than 50 available models, ensuring that our review represented models with consistently high reviews and good track records.
-This means that all of the contenders found here are high performers, and their scores in each of our metrics is a representation of how they scored in comparison to one another.
-Needless to say, the competition was stiff.
+For this review, we tested ten sandals from six brands.
+To make this selection, we researched more than 40 available models, ensuring that our review represented models with consistently high reviews and good track records.
+All the models here are top performers, and their scores in each of our metrics is a representation of how they scored in comparison to one another.
+The competition was stiff.
 Below, you'll find in-depth explanations of the different designs reviewed and how we tested for each metric.

 Types of Sandals